 10:13 We review the meridian tapping points and explain exactly how to hit them.

 13:26 Kim and I use EFT to reduce our pain!

 After you complete watching this video you will want to start tapping yourself.
-I’ve put together an “EFT” tapping script cheat sheet that you can get sent to your email inbox by entering your information at the bottom of the email.
+I’ve put together an “EFT” tapping script cheat sheet that you can download.
 This cheat sheet tells you exactly what to say when you are tapping on certain meridian points in your body.

 I’ve used EFT for a few years now, and let me tell you, it works.
 It has helped me reduce pain, calm anxiety, and helped me make stressful and important business decisions.
 I use EFT in the middle of the night when I can’t sleep.
 It’s even helped my 9 year old daughter to feel more confident sleeping on her own.
 I only share the information with you that I think is ultra valuable.
 This technique is as powerful as they come.